 4.2.4 Fuel efficiency

-All fixed and mobile plant using fuel are maintained and serviced in accordance with manufacturer's recommendations using qualified technicians to ensure that their fuel efficiency is optimized.
-Following the servicing, HWS is given a record of parts replaced and the actions carried out.
+All fixed and mobile plant using fuel are maintained and serviced in accordance with manufacturer's recommendations using qualified technicians to ensure that their fuel efficiency is optimised.
+Following the servicing, Hills is provided with servicing record.